 Posted on behalf of Henness & Haight on Oct 06, 2015 in Workers' Compensation News

 Police and firefighters are the truest definition of heroes.
 They put their lives and well-being at risk every day to protect ordinary people.
 Now, new laws have expanded the protections available to these professions in regards to the compensation to which they are entitled as a result of heart and lung illness.
-Here's an overview of how the new police and firefighter heart and lung law protects these public servants.
+Our Las Vegas personal injury attorneys have provided this overview of how the new police and firefighter heart and lung law protects these public servants.

 SB 153 is the heart and lung statute that clarifies and protects public servants who fight fires and crime on a daily basis.
 Recent changes to this bill clarify that firefighters and police who fall ill with a debilitating heart or lung illness do not have to prove that occupational exposure was the cause of the issue.
 In addition, employers can no longer attempt to prove pre-existing conditions or other factors caused the disease.

 In the past, a person who developed a heart and lung condition was only able to seek medical benefits when a claim was filed following retirement.

 If the victim of the illness has been employed full-time for at least two years before becoming disabled by heart or lung disease, they are now presumed to have gained the illness in the course of their employment.
 This new assumption attaches if: